vertx-china/vertx-lang-clojure/README.md

 # vertx-lang-clojure
 Vert.x Clojure support.

 Currently this fork is SNAPSHOT, so you need to `mvn install` to use.
+See https://github.com/tychobrailleur/vertx-lang-clojure-example for examples of usage.

 ### How to use?